JoeyChiese/MSXF-risk/README.md

  3) AUC
  * 9 output the test scores

+ # Supplementary explanation
+ * 1 i find DDATE of the test var have exception range :'Feb-05' and 'Jan-05', so the forecast is divided into two predictions: test01 : have the exception range testdata, test02 : have no the exception range testdata;
+ * 2 the document xgboost01 contain the test01 result, the pred01.csv.
+     the document xgboost02 contain the test02 result, the pred02.csv.
+ * 3 i modified the scores threshold to 0.45, when the score >0.45 TARGET=1, then column merge the train and test data to rebuild the xgboost to predict the test data.
+ * 4 the document xgboost.total01 contain the test01 result, total.pred01(0.45).csv.
+     the document xgboost.total02 contain the test02 result, total.pred02(0.45).csv.
+ * 5 also you can get the total.pred01(0.5).csv and the total.pred02(0.5).csv

  rondomForest Version
  --------------------
  * 1 it has the same data exploration and feature engineering;